maliMirkec/personal-website/site/articles/my-third-year-of-freelancing.md

 [Code Line Daily] is a website dedicated to a single line of code that produces stunning results.
 The lines are mostly PHP, JavaScript, CSS, and HTML code.
 It is also available as a [Chrome extension], and it has an open API, which I used to develop a small widget on my [homepage].

-> “As I am getting older, I appreciate the time away from the computer more, and I am trying to work on side projects only during my 'office time'.”

 [The UI Development Mentoring Program] is a new initiative in which I am trying to help beginners to get better in UI development.
 Besides the mentoring part, you could find other useful sources on the site, like [learning resources] and [daily reads].
 You could [subscribe to the newsletter], too.
 The newsletter contains hand-picked frontend and UI articles and tools.

 I am still maintaining my other projects like [Starter Project] and [Starter Project CLI].
 I am utilizing these to make development easier for myself on both client’s and personal projects, no matter which platform is in use.